Blumfield History, Family Crest & Coats of Arms

 "Bailiffs of Ipswich in the reigns of Edward IV., Henry VII., and Charles II., bore the name of Blomfield. "

-Important Dates for the Blumfield family
+Early History of the Blumfield family

 This web page shows only a small excerpt of our Blumfield research.
 Another 144 words (10 lines of text) covering the years 1203, 1576, 1638, 1525, 1574, 1524, 1525, 1825, 1768 and 1846 are included under the topic Early Blumfield History in all our PDF Extended History products and printed products wherever possible.